erdii/enhancements/enhancements/E-0001-secret-handling.md

 - Report a Paused status condition.
 - Report a Sync status condition.
 - Report a Phase, like our other APIs do, too.
+- Provide the same collision prevention semantics and settings as the core PKO APIs do.

 ### Upgrade / Downgrade Strategy